AarhamH/MVVM-MusicPlayer/README.md

 ## Project Description

-A native desktop music player application for Windows, which allows users to store MP3/WAV files into a playlist or browse media from Youtube.
-The program is built using  .NET WPF with XAML, and C#.
-Media and playlist information stored in a rooted SQLite database and interfaced via Microsoft Entity Framework.
+PalmPlayer, or Palm for short, is a native desktop music player application for Windows, which allows users to store MP3/WAV files into a playlist or browse media from Youtube.
+The program is built using .NET WPF with C# and XAML.
+Media and playlist information stored in a rooted SQLite database and mapped via Microsoft Entity Framework.

 <img src="https://github.com/AarhamH/dotnet-media-player/assets/105332385/7cc11524-ba70-4923-8a94-9a2049b2dcdb" width="600" height="400" />
 <img src="https://github.com/AarhamH/dotnet-media-player/assets/105332385/2ef9f871-db8f-48ea-a042-2fde25c565ca" width="600" height="400" />